Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Numerical experiments

 \section{Numerical experiments}

+In this section, we demonstrate how using the Lipschitz-regularized $\alpha$-divergences as objective functionals enables stable learning of heavy-tailed distributions and distributions with low-dimensional manifolds or fractal structures with various generative models.
+Note that the Lipschitz-regularized $\alpha$-divergences have an equivalent primal formulation in \eqref{def:W1proximal}, which can be viewed as $\alpha$-divergences with $W_1$-proximal regularization.
+One may consider replacing the $W_1$-proximal regularization with a $W_2$-proximal regularization, where $W_2$ is the Wasserstein-2 distance, as the $W_2$ distance and proximal regularization is widely used in generative modeling; for example, see \cite{onken2021otflow, wang2023efficient}.
+The $\alpha$-divergences with $W_2$-proximal regularization are defined as

-In this section, we demonstrate how using our proposed Wasserstein-proximal-regularized $\alpha$-divergences as objective functionals enables stable learning of heavy-tailed distributions in various generative models.
-In \Cref{subsec:explanation:generative:models}, we introduce the generative models used and explain how their learning objectives relate to $W_p$-$\alpha$-divergences.
-In \Cref{subsec:examples}, we illustrate our points with two examples.
-First, we compare the effects of incorporating Wasserstein proximals in the learning objectives by training on a 2D Student-t distribution.
-Then, we provide an example of learning a real-world heavy-tailed dataset, comparing the efficacy of $W_1$ and $W_2$ proximals in the objective functions.
-We use Gaussian priors for all our experiments.
+In \Cref{subsec:explanation:generative:models}, we introduce the generative models used and explain how their learning objectives relate to $\alpha$-divergences with $W_1$ or $W_2$ proximals.
+We illustrate our points with four examples.
+In \Cref{subsec:examples}, we compare the effects of incorporating $W_1$ or $W_2$ proximals in the learning objectives by training on a 2D Student-t distribution and on a real-world keystroke dataset.
+In \Cref{sec:attractor}, we show the importance of Lipschitz-regularized $\alpha$-divergences when learning distributions with low-dimensional structures with an example of learning a strange attractor from the Lorenz 63 model.
+In \Cref{sec:highdimension}, we present the task of learning an anisotropic heavy-tailed distribution embedded in a high-dimensional space and the results highlight that the Lipschitz-regularized $\alpha$-divergences make generative learning agnostic to heavy-tailed and manifold assumptions.
+We use Gaussian priors for all our experiments, and the implementation details including the network architectures can be found in the Supplementary Material.